By Marcin Wojtyczka

 Forereach

 Another technique akin to heaving-to is forereaching.
-Forereaching essentially keeps a boat moving forward to windward (off the wind at 45 to 60 degrees) at greatly reduced speed (making maybe 3 knots) and is accomplished by sheeting the jib amidships (not quite backed) or lowering it altogether, with the mainsail sheeted in tight (and usually reefed) and the helm lashed slightly to leeward.
+Forereaching essentially keeps a boat moving forward to windward (off the wind at 45 to 60 degrees) at greatly reduced speed and is accomplished by sheeting the jib amidships (not quite backed) or lowering it all together, with the reefed mainsail sheeted in tight and the helm lashed slightly to leeward with stretchy line.
 Think of it as sailing your boat very inefficiently to windward.
 Often a boat that is improperly hove-to ends up forereaching unintentionally.
+Most boats will foreach comfortably into gale-force winds under a double-reefed mainsail.
+A triple-reefed mainsail or trysail will keep the boat pointed into the wind and moving forward on sloops.
+A staysail may work better on a cutter.

 To effectively and safely forereach in storm conditions you need a boat prepared for offshore sailing.
-Your boat need to be able to take waves on the bow and lots of load.
-Sturdy boats with long keels prefer to take big waves on bow but modern lightweight performance yachts are better off going with the wind and waves.
-You need a stout rig and a good storm sailplan.
-Some form of storm jib, a bulletproof sail set on its own stay with clean sheet leads.
-You can use a furled down jib, but the center of effort will be too high and too far forward, and the shape will suffer too.
-If you use a furled headsail, you need to be very vigilant against chafe.
-A parted furling line can really ruin your day.
+Your boat needs to be able to take waves on the bow and lots of loads.
+Sturdy boats with long keels will be better for taking big waves on the bow than modern lightweight performance yachts which are generally better off going with the wind and waves.

 Lay a drogue astern